Access Confidential Juvenile Bail Bonds in Connecticut

 Can a juvenile get bail?

+Generally, it is highly unlikely that a juvenile offender will receive bail.
 In the state of Connecticut, juveniles charged with criminal acts are treated differently than adults:

 - Persons under the age of 16 are not considered criminally responsible except in the case of violent crimes.